Guide to opening business bank account in Singapore

 Furthermore, the Bill Pay tool enables you to make a variety of payments at the most competitive rates.
 International transactions take place at competitive exchange rates, with much cheaper fees (and less time!) than wire transfers.

 To manage accounts payable in conformity with audit requirements, you can assign your company policies to transactions.
 Budgets can be used in a variety of departments.
 It serves as a one-stop shop for all of your business banking requirements.

 Instead of providing your staff with a variety of debit cards, Volopay allows you to provide them with corporate cards.
 They are significantly more secure and fraud-resistant.

 If your employees make a lot of offline payments, you can give them corporate physical cards, and you can give them an infinite number of virtual cards for online transactions.

 Virtual cards are used for vendor-specific payments and the company can make the SaaS payments or other regular payments.

 Even if you choose a great banking plan, there's a good possibility it won't include accounting integrations.
 Accounting automation has grown critical for firms, and having to download data externally just adds to the process's complexity.

 Volopay allows you to connect your accounting software directly and allows data to be sent without the need for human entry.
 Volopay also has a payroll payment integration with some HR software.

 With Volopay, everything happens in real-time.
 When an employee asks for reimbursements, makes a payment to a vendor, or swipes a card, all data is updated.

 Volopay can provide a credit line to your company.
-This credit can be obtained using pre-loaded credit cards or by applying for Volopay business credit.
+These corporate cards with credit line can be obtained by applying for Volopay business credit.